 This chart of the Colombian peso is what your investments will be racing against, and hopefully be exceeding.

 What is important to note is that when you invest in core Bogota or Medellin real estate, the reality is that real estate prices track the USD as both buyers and sellers in such neighbourhoods think in dollar terms.
 When the currency devaluates, sellers typically raise their COP prices accordingly.
-If they don’t it offers an arbitrage opportunity.
+If they donโt it offers an arbitrage opportunity.

-It’s one of the core theses for investing in core real estate in Bogota – its inherent hedge against COP devaluation.
+Itโs one of the core theses for investing in core real estate in Bogota โ its inherent hedge against COP devaluation.

 The local stock market does not appear to have been a great hedge against currency depreciation

 There are obviously out-performers in there, but as a whole, the Colombian stock market has been a disappointment.
-I’ll want to dig into this to understand whether there is a potential upside after years of under-performance.
+Iโll want to dig into this to understand whether there is a potential upside after years of under-performance.
 Is making a real estate investment in Bogota a better option?

+This is particularly the case for Medellin.
 Essentially, because Medellin is so attractive from a tourism and lifestyle point of view, the city is gushing with tourists and digital nomads staying there for a few months.
 The market to serve these customers is tight due to a number of factors, so yields are exceptionally high.
 It’s possible to obtain net rental yields of 7+% after all expenses and vacancy.

+But the local long-term market is unappealing.
 Gross yields of 4%-5% are the norm, and expelling local tenants who don’t pay is a long process.

 This report is the result of a few days of riding all over Bogota on a scooter and visiting many apartments

-Bogota has very little touristic appeal
+Bogota has little touristic appeal

 The weather is unpleasant as it rains a lot and is often rather cold.
 There isn’t much to see apart from a decaying old town.
 Notwithstanding the weather issue, it’s the sort of city that is probably very pleasant to live in due to a generally low cost of living, good infrastructure, and great entertainment and food options.